-Editor at large and resident Oscars expert Lynn Hirschberg, from Chris Rock's hosting duties to Lady Gaga's overwrought performance.
+Editor at large and resident Oscars expert Lynn Hirschberg recaps the 88th Academy Awards, from Chris Rock's hosting duties to Lady Gaga's overwrought performance.
 Read on for her highs, lows, most frustrating moments, and tune in to the podcast for her chat with digital features director Erik Maza.

 On Chris Rock: I thought Chris Rock was great.
 I thought that was the high point of the show.
 He did something very deft, which I was very impressed by, which was he talked about how we shouldn’t assume there is one kind of racism.
 He was very subtle in the way he approached what racism means, and that’s an incredibly difficult thing to do.

 On whether Hollywood will change after the diversity controversy: I think what will make a bigger difference, if you want to know the truth, is Star Wars having two leads: one a woman and one a person of color and that being a global, massive success.
 I think the more movies you have where there is international success, because that’s the biggest ticket right now, with people who are diverse in the leads and involved with the production, that’s what’s going to make the biggest difference.

 On the surprises: I was kind of gratified that Sylvester Stallone did not win the sympathy vote for Best Supporting Actor.
 I thought there was something really great about Mark Rylance winning - a person who has literally not done one Q&A or any sort of campaigning.
 There was something about the purity of his victory.
 I think there are a lot of people who are Mark Rylance fans.
 He’s an actor’s actor.